LEPII/LEPII/README.md

 ### Full-Stack Developer

-💻 I’m a results-driven software developer with a passion for crafting clean, efficient, and scalable code.
+💻 I’m a results-driven software developer with a passion for crafting clean, efficient and scalable code.

 🌱 Currently deep diving in learning **MongoDB** and diving into **Typescript** and **AWS** to further expand my development toolkit.